 26. “When September Ends” from Green Day

-This song about the lead singer’s late father and sums up how loss makes us want to hide until the pain is more bearable.
+This song is about the lead singer’s late father and sums up how loss makes us want to hide until the pain is more bearable.

 27. “Magic” from Ben Folds Five